Approved Study Abroad and Semester Internship Options

 *Students who meet the Scripps application deadline will be given priority consideration.
 Late applications may not be considered, depending on the number of applications received by the priority deadline.
 Students may be asked to change semesters if student numbers are out of balance between fall and spring.

-*Petitions for participation for more than one semester away are due by the fall petition deadline – no exceptions.
+**Petitions for participation for more than one semester away are only accepted by the FALL PETITION DEADLINE – no exceptions.